Connected

 Journalism continues its predicted and precarious state of crisis.
 There is no one entity to directly blame, but the problem seems clear.
 Free.
 The very first thing taught in every economics class is that nothing is free.
 Everything has a cost.
 Clearly objects, food and even land has a value, a monetary cost.
 Cost can be subjective, but one of the few truths of this world is that all things have a cost established through a price derived by demand.
 The cost to produce a thing must also be factored into price and perhaps this is specifically where journalism stumbled.
 Providing content for free that holds high demand and cost of production to the nascent communication medium known as the Internet in the ’90s is the jagged root befalling journalism.

 Priced to Sell.
-It is an educated, well researched address by Malcolm Gladwell in the New Yorker about the longevity of the online business model of free that has been propped up by Internet.
+It is an educated, well researched address by Malcolm Gladwell in the New Yorker about the longevity of the online business model of free that has been propped up by the Internet.
 The article in part reviews the book “Free: The Future of a Radical Price” by James Moroney read Chris Anderson as well as the premise of free as a business strategy at large.
 It is clear Gladwell questions the blogosphere’s war cry that “Information wants to be free,” but does not go all the way in completely debunking the theory by closing with:

 “The only iron law here is the one too obvious to write a book about, which is that the digital age has so transformed the ways in which things are made and sold that there are no iron laws.”